lindiwemutungamiri/Team-FLIN/README.md

 ## Usage

 ### How to Build the Application
+I built the application using bootstrap as my design template.
+I used CSS for styling, Javascript and PHP for validation, and PHP to code the server side of the application.
+The index page is an html since it is just a landing page.

 ### How to use and run the application

-After clicking on the website link, it should take you to the login page.
+After clicking on the website link, the user is taken to the index.html page.
+This is the landing site of the person who first clicks on the nyikaclinic link.
+If the person is just a visitor, they can only browse through our website without login in.
+If the person is a registered user, they click on pages, then click on login.
+That login button should take you to the login page.
 Then from the login page you can login to the system if you are a registered user and you login with the correct username and password.
 Since this is a clinic management system where the system was recommended by the BOD to computerise the system, the system is mainly made for the admin.

 After login you are taken to the admin dashboard.
 In the admin dashboard, there are icons on the left. you can click on those icons to view the patients table indicating all the patients that have visited the hospital.
 The drugs table showing all the drugs in the hospital.
 There is no need to increment the number of drugs available since drugs do not come in ones and when a whole package comes, the user just edits and adds that number to the existing numbers.